fusioncharts/dev_centre_docs/fusiontime/getting-started/fusiontime-json-structure.md

 heading: FusionTime JSON structure
 ---

 Unlike FusionCharts which is controlled by a single JSON data source, that is, the same source contains data to plot, functional settings and cosmetic properties, FusionTime comes with a different approach.
-In FusionTime, the data is handled by the data layer (`DataStore` and `DataTable`), whereas, the functional and cosmetic settings are specified separately.
+In FusionTime, the data is handled by the data layer (`DataStore` and `DataTable`), whereas the functional and cosmetic settings are specified separately.

 In this article, we will discuss the JSON structure to set the functional and cosmetic properties of different components FusionTime.